It’s been an interesting couple of years with nothing but a maxed-out MacBook Pro 17″ as my only home machine.

-When I find myself eying the unibody I wince at the glossy ‘matt finish’ screen, the multi-touch trackpad clicks that sound like Robocop is nearby and a US keyboard that requires my pinky to hit a single-height enter key.
+When I find myself eyeing the unibody I wince at the glossy ‘matte finish’ screen, the multi-touch track-pad clicks that sound like Robocop is nearby and a US keyboard that requires my pinkie to hit a single-height enter key.
 That little pink dog won’t learn any new tricks.
 I’ve tried.

 Still the OpenCL benchmark show the 8600M outperforming the newer 9400M and it does everything I need and at least one thing I don’t (gets hot enough to bake bread on).
 Short of switching the hard disk out for an SSD – I’ve ordered twice and then recalled after a Twitter volley of “no, you don’t want THAT one” – it’s here to stay for at least another year.

 One thing that is always changing is the bunch of installed applications as I search for a combination that deliver a nirvana between productivity and enjoyment.
 Apps that perform a set of focused useful tasks with a shiny, eminently lick-able user interface, score highly.